News

 The projects I'm offered are quite similar to those we worked on at GOBELINS.
 They are mainly 3D videos, gamified media orinteractive experiences.

-The skills I acquired at GOBELINS were very useful: knowing how to work in a team, being fully immersed in a project...
+The skills I acquired at GOBELINS have been very useful to me, such as teamwork and being fully immersed in a project.

 The field is different, but the research process and working methods are quite similar.
 The Bachelor's degree at GOBELINS gave me a lot.